-Ambrose explains how the delightful book of the psalms provides a true gymnasium for the soul with exercises to develop every virtue, and condenses all parts of the Old Covenant – law, prophecy, and history and foreshadow the New Covenant as well, predicting as they do the passion and resurrection of Jesus Christ.
+Ambrose explains how the delightful book of the psalms provides a true gymnasium for the soul with exercises to develop every virtue, and condenses all parts of the Old Testament – law, prophecy, and history and foreshadow the New Covenant as well, predicting as they do the passion and resurrection of Jesus Christ.

 A lthough the whole of Scripture breathes God’s grace upon us, this is especially true of that delightful book, the book of the psalms.
 Moses, when he related the deeds of the patriarchs, did so in a plain and unadorned style.
 But when he had miraculously led the people of Israel across the Red Sea, when he had seen King Pharaoh drowned with all his army, he transcended his own skills (just as the miracle had transcended his own powers) and he sang a triumphal song to the Lord.
 Miriam the prophetess herself took up a timbrel and led the others in the refrain: Sing to the Lord: he has covered himself in glory, horse and rider he has thrown into the sea.